 Protected areas in the Pacific region

-While a few Pacific countries are making great strides toward achieving their terrestrial and marine protected area targets, the average regional protected area coverage is below target.
+While a few Pacific countries are making great strides toward achieving their terrestrial and marine protected area targets, the average regional protected area coverage is below target and often does not coincide with the most important biodiversity areas.
 National system planning for protected areas is limited in most countries and management resources and capacity is generally inadequate.

-Protected areas in the Pacific region exist under a variety of tenure models and IUCN categories including: formal national and marine parks; customary ownership; recreation, forest and heritage reserves; water catchment and other infrastructure holdings, and privately owned and tourism related areas.
+Protected areas in the Pacific region exist under a variety of IUCN categories, tenure and governance models, and other effective conservation measures, and include: formal national reserves and marine parks; customary ownership; recreation, forest and heritage reserves; water catchment and other infrastructure holdings, and privately owned and tourism related areas.

-Protected areas in the Pacific are best exemplified by the extensive networks of locally managed coastal and marine areas.
+Most significantly, communities in the region, who in most cases are customary owners of the land, inshore areas and natural resources therein, are the lynchpin in achieving wise resource management.
+This type of conservation practice is well exemplified by the extensive networks of locally managed coastal and marine areas.
 Some 12,000sq km of community based systems of marine resource management involving over 500 communities in 15 countries and territories contribute to livelihood and conservation objectives based on traditional knowledge and customary tenure and governance.